JetBlue Airways is launching a holiday gift guide that shows what happens when consumers don’t fly with the airline.

 The program runs through December.
 JetBlue has also posted the guide, called “The Flyer’s Collection,” on its Facebook page.

 This type of marketing stunt is not new to JetBlue.
-In the past, the airline had wrapped New York airport shuttle buses with posters conveying smart travel tips, and town cars have been employed as a means of advertising—and distributing products—to travelers.
-But this effort is different in that it’s the first “widely organized town car network in the history of advertising,” claimed Amato, of Show Media.
+In the past, the airline had wrapped New York airport shuttle buses with posters conveying smart travel tips, and town cars have been employed as a means of advertising — and distributing products — to travelers.
+But this effort is different in that it’s the first “widely organized town car network in the history of advertising,” claimed Amato.
 (His agency designs ads for companies like Ray-Ban and Levi Strauss & Co. that go on top of taxis and luxury vehicles.)

-Amato said JetBlue’s campaign represents a shift in how companies—and their business partners—approach marketing these days.
-The agency exec said he tried forming such a town car network three years ago, but the folks he approached weren’t interested at the time.
+Amato said JetBlue’s campaign represents a shift in how companies — and their business partners — approach marketing these days.
+The agency exec said he tried forming such a town car network three years ago, but the people he approached weren’t interested at the time.
 Amato concluded: “Now, businesses in general are looking for new ways to make money, and this is the sort of project that [delivers] a huge net gain” to all parties involved.